 Yes, please utilize the "Resume Later" feature in order to avoid losing your progress.
 There is a possibility of your session timing out.

-The survey window is set to open on Wednesday, February 6, 2019, and will remain available until March 8, 2019.
+The survey window opened on Wednesday, February 6, 2019, and will remained available until March 8, 2019.